BDC Hamburger Icon

 2. Harness renewable energy sources.

-Renewable fuels have become more prevalent over the last several years, largely due to climbing oil and gas prices and growing concerns about climate change.
-Given the finite nature of fossil fuels and the likelihood of international climate change regulations being enacted in the near future, companies should start measuring and reducing their energy consumption now.
-This will not only yield environmental benefits but also give your business a competitive edge when climate policies go into effect.
+Renewable fuels have become more prevalent over the last several years.
+This is largely due to climbing oil and gas prices and growing concerns about climate change.
+Given the finite nature of fossil fuels and the growing volume of international climate change regulations, companies should start measuring and reducing their energy consumption immediately.
+You’ll help create environmental benefits while giving your business a competitive edge as new climate policies are enacted.

-While taking action may require an initial investment, harnessing green energy sources like solar power will save your company money in the long term.
-[See our small business guide to energy conservation.]
+While taking action may require an initial investment, harnessing green energy sources will save your company money in the long term.

-If you’re seeking to buy or lease renewable energy equipment for on-site installation at your workplace, solar panels are the most obvious and likely the most practical option.
-In addition to providing your property with clean, sustainable power, installing solar panels may qualify your business for a federal tax credit.
+• Solar panels: Solar panels are a great option if you’re seeking to buy or lease renewable energy equipment for workplace installation.
+Installing solar panels will provide your business with clean, sustainable power and may qualify your business for a federal tax credit.

 3. Cut business travel emissions.

-Be it air, car or train, modern transportation modes are among the largest sources of greenhouse gas emissions.
-In the U.S., the transportation sector accounted for 27 percent of total greenhouse gas emissions in 2020, according to the EPA.
-By reducing emissions and expenses related to business travel, you can minimize your company’s impact on the environment while potentially increasing your bottom line.
+Modern transportation modes are among the biggest sources of GHG emissions.
+According to the Energy Information Administration, the transportation sector accounted for 31 percent of total GHG emissions in the U.S. in 2023.
+Reducing emissions and expenses related to business travel can minimize your company’s environmental impact while potentially increasing your bottom line.

-Of course, the best way to reduce business travel emissions is not to travel at all.
-Consider allowing employees to work from home to cut commuter emissions.
-Whenever possible, hold virtual meetings and training sessions rather than traveling to in-person get-togethers.
-This would also include paying to have a single speaker come to your location instead of sending multiple people off-site for training.
+• Opt for virtual meetings: The best way to reduce business travel emissions is to avoid traveling.
+Whenever possible, hold virtual meetings and training sessions instead of traveling to in-person events.
+As a bonus, you may save money by avoiding the costs of sending multiple people off-site for training.

 4. Educate and engage employees.